nf-core/sammyseq/docs/usage.md

 The pipeline will automatically create comparisons only between fractions from the same experimentalID (biological replicate), ensuring that comparisons are made within the same experimental condition rather than across different replicates.

-Alternatively, it is possible to generate any pairwise comparisons between any sample by providing a list with the parameter `--comparisonFile` to indicate the full path to a comma-separated file with 2 columns:
+Alternatively, it is possible to generate any pairwise comparisons between any fraction by providing a list with the parameter `--comparisonFile` to indicate the full path to a comma-separated file with 2 columns:

 `comparisons.csv`: